Vardoge/synq-getting-started/README.md

 ### How we track work

 * GitHub Milestones - created for each project, should be 3-6 weeks long
 * Zenhub "Epics" - created as high level place holders in the milestones.
-Grouping for multiple issues
+Grouping for multiple issues.
+These are also used to group outage information
 * GitHub Issues - specific work needed to accomplish epics and achieve our goal in the milestones.
 Also can be one off bugs, devop tasks, cleanup etc that is required for routine maintenance

 ### How we schedule work